 They type of metal matters if you have allergies to any metals.

-Rust resistance is important if you live in a humid area and the pins are left in the fabric for a length of time.
+Rust resistance is important if you live in a humid area and tend to leave pins in the fabric for any length of time.

 Magnetism is critical if you want to use magnetic pin caddies.